Abvcxz2024/Abvcxz2024/README.md

 he/him HKUST
 I am learning coding.
-Learning kotlin and wanna build mobile app with it.
+Learning kotlin and wanna build mobile app with it.😊😊😊

 <!--
 **Abvcxz2024/Abvcxz2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.